QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 **The [restaurant can choose to keep the service charge for itself][restaurant-keeping-service-charge], or divide it amongst staff in whichever manner they wish, including deducting an administration charge.**

-In order to find out what they do with the service charge, you can speak to your waiter, bearing in mind that they may be under enough pressure to collect the service charge that they may lie to you (even if they do not receive a penny of it themselves).
+In order to find out what they do with the service charge, you can speak to your waiter, bearing in mind that they may be under enough pressure to collect the service charge that [they may lie to you][service-charge-lie] (even if they do not receive a penny of it themselves).

 In addition, for voluntary service charges, [the restaurant does not have to pay VAT on the amount][vat-service-charge].
-However, it is likely they will charge you for VAT on the whole amount, earning themselves a little extra.
+However, they *may* charge you for VAT on the whole amount, earning themselves a little extra.

 The recipient(s) of the service charge pay income and national insurance tax, handled by the employer through PAYE.

 Therefore, if your intention is to give money to the waiter, then you should pay a tip directly as cash (see tipping below).
-If your intention is to pay a tip to all the staff of the restaurant, then the service charge is your only option, but it may not do what you want.
+If your intention is to pay a tip to all the staff of the restaurant, then the service charge may be your only option, but it may not do what you want.

 ### My Perspective